• Buildings

 Residential

-Completed in February 2015, this is the second home designed by BMH on Geronimo Trail.
+This is the second home designed by BMH on Geronimo Trail.
 From the street, there is a moment of surprise as a view through the house to the valley beyond catches the eye.
 Broad sheltering roof overhangs, ribbon windows and stacked masonry walls emphasize a linear theme.
 A light-chimney illuminates the lower level when least expected.
 Built at the edge of a hill, the house appears to be a one-story home, but is in fact 2 stories tall at the back, with tremendous views of a lake and valley.

 • Fairfax Walk